 In the event that you are pregnant and your doctor reinstitutes Parlodel therapy to control a rapidly expanding macroadenoma (pituitary tumors that are larger than ten millimeters in diameter), and you experience sudden high blood pressure, your doctor must weigh the benefit of continuing Parlodel against the possible risk of its use.

-When Parlodel is being used to treat acromegaly – a disorder caused by excessive production of growth hormone which results in abnormal growth of bones including hands, feet, and face, or prolactemia, a condition charactertized by a deficiency of prolactin, or Parkinson’s disease, and you subsequently become pregnant, your doctor will make a decision as to whether the therapy continues to be medically necessary or should be withdrawn.
-If it is continued, the drug should be withdrawn in those who may experience hypertensive disorders of pregnancy (eclampsia, preeclampsia or pregnancy-induced hypertension) unless your doctor determines that withdrawal of Parlodel is considered to be medically unwise.
+When Parlodel is being used to treat acromegaly – a disorder caused by excessive production of growth hormone that results in abnormal growth of bones including hands, feet, and face; or prolactemia, a condition charactertized by a deficiency of prolactin; or Parkinson’s disease, and you subsequently become pregnant, your doctor will make a decision as to whether the therapy continues to be medically necessary or should be withdrawn.
+If it is continued, the drug should be withdrawn in those who may experience hypertensive disorders of pregnancy (eclampsia, preeclampsia, or pregnancy-induced hypertension) unless your doctor determines that withdrawal of Parlodel is considered to be medically unwise.